boardgameio/boardgame.io/docs/documentation/stages.md

 `ctx.playerID` in case you need to differentiate between multiple players that could simultaneously move.

-Sometimes you want to add a player to the set of "active" players but don't want them to be in a specific stage.
+Sometimes you want to add a player to the set of active players but don't want them to be in a specific stage.
 You can use `Stage.NULL` for this: